Here are some of the questions we hear most often.

-A: We ask for a donation of $60.
-Half of the class donations stay with the class to be used for class supplies, food, activities, or for whatever else the class decides.
+A: femex is a 501(c)(3) and currently runs on participant donations, which are tax deductible to the full extent of the law.
+The suggested donation is $75 on a sliding scale: all are welcome to participate in the class and to donate whatever they can, whenever they can.
+Half the donations stay with the class to be used for supplies, food, activities, or for whatever else the class decides.
 The other half goes back to the organization to support our programs.
-The $60 donation is sliding scale: all are welcome to participate in the class and to donate whatever they can, whenever they can.
-There is a $5 application fee.
-The application fee will be waived for anyone who cannot afford it.
+There is a $5 application fee; this will be waived for anyone who cannot afford it.

-Q: What if I have never taken a women's studies course?
+Q: What if I have never taken a gender studies course?

 A: That's fine! femex is about learning from others’ personal experiences.
 No prior or academic knowledge is necessary, only a willingness to share your own experiences and listen and learn from others. femex values all levels of experience and non-experience with the topics we discuss.